sturteva/public/README.md

 (7) DOM Traveral: A simple demonstration of traversing the DOM and setting up events in JavaScript.

 (8) Automobile: This JavaScript project uses higher order functions and objects.
 It should be started using Node.js.
 It will print to the console.

+(9) Procedure & Loops: This MASM project demonstrates basic usage of loops and procedures within MASM.
+It also validates the user's input.
+This uses the Irvine Library.

+(10) Indirect Addressing: Demonstrates indirect addressing and passing parameters in MASM, along with generating "random" numbers and working with arrays.
+This uses the Irvine Library.

+(11) Low-level IO: Creating and using low-level I/O procedures and macros.
+It gets 10 integers from the user, displays them, their sum and their average.
+Uses the Irvine Library.